-Because today’s librarians must be experts in dealing with both physical and digital information, we have identified the Top 5 skills every librarian must have, or develop, in order to succeed now and into the future.
-I will touch on all five today and explore them individually in the weeks to come.
+Because today’s librarians must be experts in dealing with both physical and digital information, we have identified the top five skills every librarian must have, or develop, in order to succeed now and into the future.
+In this post, we touch on all five librarian skills today and explore them individually in the weeks to come.

 Since the primary role of any type of library is information curation, the need for that skill set will never go away.
 However it will evolve as volume and variety of information expands.
 As content creation becomes available to all, information curation becomes a more critical skill.
 Librarians are becoming increasingly vital in the process of evaluating and editing what is most valuable, as well as categorizing and classifying it for easy retrieval and use.